December 6, 2019 - January 12, 2020

 Understory by Anna Scime

-This piece focuses on the layers of vegetation beneath the canopy of the forest – on the decomposers that thrive in the undergrowth and drive nutrient cycling.
+This piece focuses on the layers of vegetation beneath the canopy of the forest – on the perennials and decomposers that thrive in the undergrowth and drive nutrient cycling.
 Repetitive sequences play with geometric representations of space, time and subject; juxtaposing multiple planes at once.
-Blending background into foreground and showing subjects from various angles, the recurring sequences unearth a story within a story – a landscape within a landscape – appearing within itself, and defined in terms of itself.
+Blending background into foreground and showing subjects from various angles, the recurring sequences unearth a story within a story – a landscape within a landscape.
 Recursive renderings present a point of view that experiments with representation and non-representation simultaneously, as each clip reproduces itself in various forms, drawing the eye across the frame using movement, light, color, texture, shifting shapes and focus.
+Through layered images and audiovisual abstractions that simultaneously reveal and obscure, touch emerges as a primary form of knowledge transmission, creating a dialogue between finger/rootstock, blood/sap, veined skin/veined leaf and so forth.
+At the center of these exchanges is a rhizome, presented herein not as an object or subject, but as process.

 About the Artists